-Students with positive account balances may purchase "extras" or second servings of menu items, depending on availability.
+Extra servings of menu items, snacks, and milk are available for purchase in the cafeteria.
+We strive to offer these items at affordable prices.
+Students with positive account balances may purchase milk, second servings of menu items, snacks depending on availability.
 Students with negative account balances are NOT permitted to charge extra items, including milk.
-Students bringing lunch from home must have cash or money in an account to purchase milk.
-These rules apply to all students, regardless of free or reduced price meal benefit status.
-Free and reduced benefits apply only toward complete, reimbursable meals, and cannot be used for "extras" or a la carte purchases.
+Students bringing lunch from home must have a positive account balance to purchase milk.